Thoughtless2025/Thoughtless/docs/Progress.md

 ## Outstanding Issues and Challenges

 *   **Workflow Update (2023-10-27):** Removed references to `current_blockers.md` and `current_error_logs.md` in `newsession.md` and consolidated the tracking of blockers and error logs into this section.
 The session initialization protocol will now rely on the information in `progress.md` for outstanding issues.
 *   **Cloud Build Quota Restriction:** Cloud Build deployments are currently failing due to potential quota restrictions in the `europe-west2` region.
-The specific quota and how to request an increase are difficult to identify.
+The specific quota and how to request an increase is difficult to identify.
 (From ProjectProgressSummary.md)
 *   **Google Cloud Console Navigation:** Difficulty in navigating the Google Cloud Console, particularly in finding and filtering quotas.
 (From ProjectProgressSummary.md)
 *   **Firebase Studio Interface Issues:** Challenges with the Firebase Studio interface (window resizing, copy-paste, scrolling, unreliable terminal interactions).
 (From ProjectProgressSummary.md and our recent experience)
 *   **File Writing Error:** An "Internal error occurred" occasionally prevents direct file writing by the AI.
 Workaround: Use an accessible Git tool for file creation/editing.
 (From newsession.md and our recent experience)